The Mets’ Five Most Memorable Games

 A marquee duel of aces featured the Mets’ Tom Seaver (25-7) against the Orioles’ Mike Cuellar (23-11), and they lived up to the attraction.
 Cuellar’s lone mistake over seven innings was a leadoff home run in the second inning to the Mets’ Donn Clendenon, while Seaver sailed all the way through to the overtime finish.
 Ironically, one of the greatest catches in World Series history ended Seaver’s shot at a nine-inning shutout—but also kept Baltimore from taking the lead; Ron Swoboda’s fully extended swan dive of a catch in right-center field would be scored a sacrifice fly for Brooks Robinson, who drove in Frank Robinson on the drive, but Boog Powell returned to first rather than move to third—if not further.

-After Seaver withstood another rally in the tenth without allowing a run, the Mets capitalized on several Oriole defensive gaffes to win it in the tenth.
+After Seaver withstood another rally in the 10th without allowing a run, the Mets capitalized on several Oriole defensive gaffes to win it in the 10th.
 Jerry Grote’s one-out fly ball fell for a double when Don Buford lost it in the sun; with Ron Gaspar pinch-running, J.C.
-Martin bunted to move him to third—but Gaspar scored when pitcher Pete Richert’s throw to first glanced off Martin and toward right field.
+Martin bunted to move him to third—but Gaspar scored when pitcher Pete Richert’s throw to first glanced off Martin and towards right field.

 October 15, 1986: Though I Walk Through the Valley of the Shadow of Mike Scott…